hackclub/hackclub/case_studies/san_mateo_high_school/2015-09-28_meet_4/recap.md

 ## What Happened

-- Our advisor could not come to the lab so we needed to stay in a regular room with no computers.
+- Our adviser could not come to the lab so we needed to stay in a regular room with no computers.
 - We briefly went through the presentation.
-  - Talked about hackingEDU and Challenge.
+  - Talked about HackingEDU and Challenge.
 - We then improvised, by teaching IF/ELSE statements using Java.
   - We made sure everyone was able to understand.